Lisa Lichtig, MD and Mara’akame

 Now I offer individual healing sessions to people who long for reconnection, balance and alleviation of suffering in their lives.
 Traditional shamanic healing sets things into motion to bring about balance.
-I also call upon plant spirit medicine in my healing work to support the natural flow of energy and emotion which support balance.
 In addition to individual healing sessions, I periodically am called upon to work with rituals and ceremonies that guide community to reconnect with the living, singing world throughout the various stages of life.

 While trained through a variety of Universities, programs and lineages, my education truly comes from deeply listening to people and to the Divine living world.

 I am so grateful to my teachers and to the native people and lands of Nepal, India, Nigeria, Alaska, New Mexico, and Western North Carolina and especially the Huichol people in the Sierras of Central Mexico.